S3-working-group/s3-practical-guide/S3-practical-guide.md

 ![right,fit](img/templates/proposal-template.png)

+Consider:

 -   who should be there?
 -   who wants to be there?
 -   who else may have a valuable contribution to make?
 -   consider expertise, outside view, and inspiration

+Between two and three tuners is a good idea.

--   any objections to this group?
+Check for any objections to the proposed tuner(s).

 ---